-- Explain relationships and history of your family: Show them old photos, take them to the house your grew up in, if possible.
+- EXPLAIN RELATIONSHIPS & HISTORY OF MY FAMILY: Show them old photos, take them to the house your grew up in, if possible.
 Encourage them to talk to grandparents about what it was like when they grew up.
 Explain your families cultural heritage.

-- Visit the library: Normally in most towns the library is the hub of the community.
+- VISIT THE LIBRARY: Normally in most towns the library is the hub of the community.
 If not, then find your community hub.
 See what is available for you and your child to get involved in.
-For example, our local library has a story time every wednesday.
+For example, our local library has storytime every Wednesday.
 Now we go every week and help read to all the children.
 I also make sure that our 3 year olds help out as much as possible.
 Greeting children if it is their first time and helping to put away the books.
 Lead by example and your child will follow.

-- Visit a local cultural centre: Where I live, we have a large chinatown.
-Every year we take the kids to the chinese new year festival and eat chinese food with them.
+- VISIT A LOCAL CULTURAL CENTER: Where I live, we have a large Chinatown.
+Every year we take the kids to the Chinese new year festival and eat Chinese food with them.
 They love the fireworks and the large dragon.
 I try to teach them a little about the culture of China.
 Look for local cultural festivals to take your 3 year old too.
 It will expand their view and understanding of the different cultures around the world.

 Your child might be exposed to people from different cultures.
 It is important to teach them that people around the world speak different languages.
 We can help them understand this in a fun and engaging way.

-- Make a world language collage: Together with your 3 year old.
+- MAKE A LANGUAGE WORD COLLAGE: Together with your 3 year old.
 Research how people say “Hello” in other languages.
 Then make a poster with all the different ways people say hello around the world.
 You could also draw and color the countries flag and write “Hello” in that countries language below it.
 Show your 3 year old on a map where the country is and a few simple facts.

 - Help them find a picture and print it out.